 This position is funded by a Department of Defense grant awarded to Dr. Michelle Kees.
 This position will report to Jennifer Lamb, LMSW, MSCD.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

 Clinical Research Therapist:

-- Following an established manualized curriculum, co-lead the HomeFront Strong group intervention for military/veteran spouses with a community provider at community-based sites.
-Groups occur 1-2 times weekly in the evenings.
+- Co-lead the HomeFront Strong group intervention for military/veteran spouses with a community provider at community sites

-- Prepare materials for each of the HomeFront Strong sessions, complete session checklists and study documentation, update study databases, follow all research protocols and procedures, and participate in weekly clinical supervision/coaching
+- Prepare materials for each of the HomeFront Strong sessions, complete session fidelity checklists, and update study databases

 Clinical Supervision and Coaching:

-- Receive coaching and supervision on the treatment model
+- Receive coaching and supervision on the intervention model

-- Assist with coaching, supervision, and mentorship to community providers as they implement HomeFront Strong independently
+- Assist with coaching and mentorship to community providers as they implement HomeFront Strong independently